gboeing/ppd430/syllabus/readme.md

 **Nov 16 - Urban Models**

+We introduce the uses and abuses of urban models and explore their specification, estimation, and interpretation.

 Readings to be completed prior to class:

   - Singleton et al., Urban Analytics, ch.
 6